 As a consequence, foreign acquisitions picked up in 2016 with Chinese firms completing a number of landmark deals including Anbang’s takeover of Strategic Hotels and Resorts and HNA’s acquisition of a 25 percent stake in Hilton, each for US$6.5 billion.
 In a bid to stem capital outflows, Beijing has sought to curb large purchases of foreign assets by domestic firms, including acquisitions of real estate while regulators have also threatened to clamp down on firms who flaunt these restrictions, leading many to believe that 2017 will see a dramatic reduction in capital flows from China.

-However, Sethuraman explains that while the recent regulations have helped cut back on foreign spending by local investors, Chinese firms with access to offshore capital, especially those with Hong Kong based subsidiaries, are still active in global real estate markets and will not face problems deploying capital for deals.
+However, Sethuraman explains that while regulators have sought to cut back on excessive foreign spending by local investors, Chinese firms with access to offshore capital, especially those with Hong Kong based subsidiaries, are still active in global real estate markets.

 Click here to read more about cross border investment into commercial real estate markets